ci-for-research/self-hosted-runners/template/runner/README.md

 ansible-playbook playbook.yml --tags uninstall
 ```

-### Verify that Pull Requests trigger your newly configured runner
+### Verify that your newly configured runner is triggered on new Pull Requests and new commits

 Add the following simple workflow as ``.github/workflows/self_hosted_ci.yml`` in your repository https://github.com/ORG/REPO: